wortell/AZSentinel/AzSentinel/docs/Remove-AzSentinelAlertRuleAction.md

 schema: 2.0.0
 ---

-# New-AzSentinelHuntingRule
+# Remove-AzSentinelAlertRuleAction

 ## SYNOPSIS
-Create Azure Sentinal Hunting Rule
+Remove Azure Sentinel Alert rule Action

 ## SYNTAX

 ```
-New-AzSentinelHuntingRule [-SubscriptionId <String>] -WorkspaceName <String> -DisplayName <String>
+Remove-AzSentinelAlertRuleAction [-SubscriptionId <String>] -WorkspaceName <String> [-RuleName <String>]
- -Query <String> -Description <String> -Tactics <Tactics[]> [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-RuleId <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use this function to creates Azure Sentinal Hunting rule
+This function can be used to see if an action is attached to the alert rule, if so then the configuration will be returned

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-New-AzSentinelHuntingRule -WorkspaceName "" -DisplayName "" -Description "" -Tactics "","" -Query ''
+Remove-AzSentinelAlertRuleAction -WorkspaceName "" -RuleName "AlertRule01"
-In this example you create a new hunting rule by defining the rule properties from CMDLET
+This example will get the Workspace ands return the full data object
 ```

 ## PARAMETERS